 The rides don’t have age restrictions as such but they do have height restrictions.
 The minimum height for some of the larger rides is 1.10m – this includes the Naga Racer (which involves racing head first on a mat down some fairly steep drops – I was super nervous, Amy however went on not once but twice and flipping loved it!) and Mekong Rapids.
 For the bigger rides the height restrictions are 1.25m – only the Tower of Power has a height restriction of 1.40m and a minimum age of 14 years.
 After experiencing the Naga Racer, Amy was gutted not to be able to go on a couple of the bigger rides but soon cheered up.
 There was still plenty of her to go on – do watch our video to see her face on the Mekong Rapids, we have a real thrill-seeker on our hands!
 Lost City is a water park in itself with 15 slides and all sorts of exciting water features – I honestly think we could have kept our girls happy playing there most of the day!
 This area is strictly for children only, you are not allowed to climb around and go on the slides with your child so they do need to be capable of managing this for themselves – at 4 Amy was more than happy to do this.
 (Next to the main Lost City there is a smaller play area for really little ones to join in the fun.)
 We just stood in the shallow water to keep an eye on them though there’s plenty of sunbeds for you to relax on while the children entertain themselves for a bit!

-12. Make use of the ample seating and sunbeds to rest.
+12. Make use of the ample seating and sunbeds to rest

 Throughout the park there’s plenty of seating – row upon row of sunbeds at The Lost City and The Wave Palace as well as sunbeds and chairs dotted around the park, usually near the entrance / exit of a slide.
 These do seem to be quickly “reserved” with towels, however we did manage to find empty ones when we wanted them.
 The girls and I spent quite a while lying in the sun while Dave and Ben went on Singha – it was nice to be able to rest our legs and dry out for a bit!
-I imagine if you were visiting the park with older children you could use the sunbeds as a bit of a base to send them off and say “meet you back here in a bit” if you see what I mean.
+I imagine if you were visiting Siam Park with kids which are older you could use the sunbeds as a bit of a base to send them off and say “meet you back here in a bit” if you see what I mean.

 13. Consider investing in a waterproof container to keep your phone / money / medication handy